jordijordijor/weewx-Weather34/skins/Weather34/README.md

-# Home Weather Station weather website template for WeeWX versions 3.9.2 or later
+# Weather34 Home Weather Station weather website skin for WeeWX versions 3.9.2 or later
+# Version WX-HWS-IHVN
+# (Packaged for installation using wee_extension ulility)

 This repository contains the current WeeWX version of Brian Underdown's Home Weather Station weather website template set.
 Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian asked others to distribute/maintain his code.

-This version requires WeeWX version 3.9.2 or later software with the CRT extension to denerate data feeds for the conditions from your personal weather station.
+This version requires WeeWX version 3.9.0 or later software with the CRT extension to denerate data feeds for the conditions from your personal weather station.
 WeeWX is available at http://weewx.com

 This version is designed explicitly to harness the powerful WeeWX database to generate the weather data charts and statistical data.
-It is built on the current MB-UB40-RRW which is now maintained by Lightmaster (Meteobridge-Weather34-Template).
+It is built on the current MB-UB40-HVN which is now maintained by Lightmaster (Meteobridge-Weather34-Template).
 A key metric for this project is to maintain design, functional and performance parity with the MB-UB40 parent.
 Although not an absolute guarantee, the aim is to update WX-HWS within 24 hours of the parent being updated.

+This version is assembled as an install package and uses the WeeWX utility wee_extension to install.
+This greatly simplifies the installation process from that of previous versions.
+Depending on your own WeeWX setup, minor edits may be required to be made to weewx.conf and Weather34 skin.conf files.
+Please see the Weather34 skin Installation Guide for detailed instructions.

 If you are happy to use Weather Underground as a source of data for chart generation you are strongly recommended to use the Ken True CU-HWS version (https://github.com/ktrue/CU-HWS) as your first choice which can be configured out-of-the-box to be used with WeeWX.

-# What's New in this Version WX-HWS-UB40-RRW
+# What's New in this Version WX-HWS-UB40-IHVN

-Built on the current Meteobridge Version MB-UB40-RRW giving an identical experience.

-Latest design features.

-New w34 skin

-Harnesses the power of the WeeWX database to generate graphs and statiscal data.

-New style pop-up weather almanacs.

-Rainfall almanac reflects rain year settings in weewx.conf file.

-Introduces the concept of a WeeWX-api.

-Meteobridge to WeeWX variable look-up table.

-New addition charts.

-New addition wind map.

-New addition pop-up window links now visible in phone mode.

-Auto adjusting pop-up windows for better viewing experience on smart phones and smaller tablet devices.

-Enhanced chart freatures.

-Dark or light chart colour theme (set by Default Theme Colour in Settings).

-Choice of 24hr 12hr station main clock.

-# Important  for those using Weather Underground for chart data, unfortunately this is no longer supported.
-This is not a template issue, the issue lies with Weather Underground and it looks like they may have discontinued this facility.
-If it returns in some form it may be possible to use again but it will have to be a tried and tested feature of Weather Underground before re-introducing it into the template.
+Now follows a more standardised install process using WeeWX utility wee_extension.

+# Important.
+The Weather34 skin no longer supports the use of Weather Underground data to generate weather charts.
+All chart data is obtained directly from your existing integrated WeeWX database.

 # Demo